Snow crab sells for record price in Japan

 This year's snow crab hunting season began on Wednesday, November 6, with the first auction -- dubbed the "festive quotation market" -- taking place the following day.

-While it's typical for prices to start high on opening day -- auction goers believe it's auspicious to buy the first and best catch of the season -- Hamashita said he expected the highest bid to be closer to 3 million yen.
+While it's typical for prices to start high on opening day -- auction goers believe it's auspicious to buy the first and best catch of the season -- Hamashita said he expected the winning bid to be closer to 3 million yen.

 According to the organizers, auction attendees were surprised by the price as well, with many shouting "banzai" (an auspicious cheer meaning "long life") and applauding.

-Snow crab, a highly-sought-after delicacy in Japan, is often found in the waters off Tottori prefecture, between Osaka and Hiroshima.
+Snow crab, a highly-sought-after delicacy in Japan, is found in the waters off Tottori prefecture, on Japan's main island of Honshu, between Osaka and Hiroshima.

 Called zuwaigani in Japanese, snow crabs are traditionally harvested during colder months.

-The "five shining star" nickname comes from the crab's shape, but also its high quality: long legs, fat and solid meat filling, and rich creamy innards.
+The "five shining star" nickname comes from the crab's shape, but also its high quality: long legs, fat and solid meat filling and rich creamy innards.

-Top image: A snow crab sold for a record of $46,000 at an auction in Tottori city on November 7, 2019.
+Top image: A snow crab sold for a record $46,000 at an auction in Tottori city on November 7, 2019.
 (Photo by STR/JIJI PRESS/AFP via Getty Images)